Military history of African Americans: Vietnam War

 On August 21, 1968, with the posthumous award of the Medal of Honor, U.S. Marine James Anderson, Jr. became the first African-American U.S. Marine recipient of the Medal of Honor for his heroic actions and sacrifice of life.

 On December 10, 1968, U.S. Army Captain Riley Leroy Pitts became the first African-American commissioned officer to be awarded the Medal of Honor.
 His medal was presented posthumously to his wife, Eula Pitts, by President Lyndon B. Johnson.

-Three out of the 21 African-American Medal of Honor recipients who served in Vietnam were members of the 5th Special Forces Group otherwise known as The Green Berets.
-These men are as follows: Sergeant First Class Melvin Morris, SFC.
+Four out of the 23 African-American Medal of Honor recipients were Army Special Forces, also known as Green Berets, who served in Vietnam.
+Sergeant First Class Melvin Morris, SFC.
 Eugene Ashley, Jr., and SFC.
-William Maud Bryant.
+William Maud Bryant were members of the 5th Special Forces Group.
+Paris Davis, COL, was a member of the 10th Special Forces Group.

 Melvin Morris received the Medal of Honor 44 years after the action in which he earned the Distinguished Service Cross.
 Sergeant Ashley's medal was posthumously awarded to his family at the White House by Vice President Spiro T. Agnew on December 2, 1969.

-Post-Vietnam to present day
+From the post-Vietnam War era to the present day

 In 1989, President George H. W. Bush appointed Army General Colin Powell to the position of Chairman of the Joint Chiefs of Staff, making Powell the highest-ranking officer in the United States military.
 Powell was the first, and is so far the only, African American to hold that position.
-The Chairman serves as the chief military adviser to the President and the Secretary of Defense.
+The chairman serves as the chief military adviser to the President and the Secretary of Defense.
 During his tenure Powell oversaw the 1989 United States invasion of Panama to oust General Manuel Noriega and the 1990 to 1991 Gulf War against Iraq.
 General Powell's four-year term as Chairman ended in 1993.

-General William E. "Kip" Ward was officially nominated as the first commander of the new United States Africa Command on July 10, 2007, and assumed command on October 1, 2007.
+General William E. "Kip" Ward was officially nominated as the first commander of the new United States Africa Command on July 10, 2007.
+He assumed command on October 1, 2007.

-Ronald L. Green, former Sergeant Major of the Marine Corps, is African-American.
+Ronald L. Green, former sergeant major of the Marine Corps, is African-American.

-On January 20, 2009, Barack Obama was inaugurated as President of the United States, making him ex officio the first African-American Commander-in-Chief of the United States Armed Forces.
+On January 20, 2009, Barack Obama was inaugurated as President of the United States, making him ex officio the first African-American commander-in-chief of the United States Armed Forces.

 On August 6, 2020, Charles Q. Brown Jr. became the first African-American chief of a United States military service branch, when he took over as Chief of Staff of the Air Force.

 On January 22, 2021, Lloyd Austin became the first African-American Secretary of Defense.